Microchipping your pet gives you peace of mind should they ever go missing, safe in the knowledge that they can be returned to you quickly and safely.

 Your pet will be scanned using a specialist scanner which will detect the chip that holds a unique number.
 It is under this number that your contact details will be stored on a national database.

 1 in 3 pets will need major veterinary attention each year, and the costs can be staggering depending on the level of treatment needed.
-In most cases there is usually need for immediate medical and surgical treatment.
+In most cases there is usually a need for immediate medical and surgical treatment.

 With the cost of veterinary treatment continually rising, due, in part, to the advent of new and improved drugs, we highly recommend you consider pet insurance.

-When it comes to picking the perfect policy for your pet, it’s important that you look carefully into different options, one of the most important being whether It’s an annual policy or a life-time policy.
+When it comes to picking the perfect policy for your pet, it’s important that you look carefully into the different options, one of the most important being whether It’s an annual policy or a life-time policy.

 Annual policies are cheaper but will only pay out on any condition for a period of one year and will then add an exclusion for that condition.
 Life-time policies will pay for the same condition throughout the whole of your pet’s life.
 They are therefore a little more expensive, but we feel that this is well worth the extra cost.